ICAO issues report on Ryanair aircraft incident in Belarus

 The International Civil Aviation Organization (ICAO) has submitted its report on the emergency landing of the Ryanair aircraft to the member countries.
 On 23 May 2021, a Ryanair aircraft flying from Athens to Vilnius was forcibly landed at Minsk-2 airport after the crew had received a message from the airport about a bomb on board.
-In the course of the investigation, ICAO representatives visited Lithuania, Poland and Belarus and reviewed documents provided by other interested countries, including Greece, Ireland, and Ukraine.
+During the investigation, ICAO representatives visited Lithuania, Poland, and Belarus and reviewed documents provided by other interested countries, including Greece, Ireland, and Ukraine.

 Journalists from Novaya Gazeta obtained a copy of the 30-page report, which, among other things, contains a flight path of the Ryanair passenger plane and that of a Belarusian Air Force fighter accompanying it.
-Based on the available data, the authors of the report came to the conclusion that the bomb threat warning can be considered false.
+Based on the available data, the report authors concluded that the bomb threat warning could be considered false.

 Journalist Raman Pratasevich and his girlfriend Sofia Sapega, who were on board, were detained and are still under house arrest.
 They are both recognized as political prisoners.
 As a reaction to this incident, the European Union introduced a ban on the overflight of EU airspace by Belarusian carriers and imposed stricter sanctions.

 On 31 January, representatives of the ICAO Council will hold a discussion based on the report’s findings.
 Sviatlana Tsikhanouskaya expressed gratitude to the organization and stressed that the report “did not name the perpetrators, but only became a starting point in the investigation of this crime”.